JPMorgan Chase & Co. Sells 2,715 Shares of iShares California Muni Bond ETF (NYSEARCA:CMF)

-JPMorgan Chase & Co. lowered its position in shares of iShares California Muni Bond ETF (NYSEARCA:CMF) by 15.8% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 14,461 shares of the company’s stock after selling 2,715 shares during the period.
-JPMorgan Chase & Co.’s holdings in iShares California Muni Bond ETF were worth $903,000 as of its most recent filing with the Securities & Exchange Commission.
+JPMorgan Chase & Co. reduced its stake in iShares California Muni Bond ETF (NYSEARCA:CMF) by 15.8% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 14,461 shares of the company’s stock after selling 2,715 shares during the period.
+JPMorgan Chase & Co.’s holdings in iShares California Muni Bond ETF were worth $903,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-B. Riley Wealth Management Inc. boosted its stake in shares of iShares California Muni Bond ETF by 2,666.3% during the 2nd quarter.
-B. Riley Wealth Management Inc. now owns 351,204 shares of the company’s stock worth $21,016,000 after acquiring an additional 338,508 shares during the last quarter.
-Goldman Sachs Group Inc. increased its holdings in iShares California Muni Bond ETF by 4.9% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 221,603 shares of the company’s stock valued at $13,775,000 after acquiring an additional 10,355 shares during the last quarter.
-Kayne Anderson Rudnick Investment Management LLC increased its holdings in iShares California Muni Bond ETF by 10.6% in the 2nd quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 120,284 shares of the company’s stock valued at $7,461,000 after acquiring an additional 11,537 shares during the last quarter.
-FMR LLC increased its holdings in iShares California Muni Bond ETF by 50.7% in the 2nd quarter.
-FMR LLC now owns 376,731 shares of the company’s stock valued at $23,418,000 after acquiring an additional 126,681 shares during the last quarter.
-Finally, Principal Financial Group Inc. increased its holdings in iShares California Muni Bond ETF by 148.9% in the 2nd quarter.
-Principal Financial Group Inc. now owns 99,731 shares of the company’s stock valued at $6,199,000 after acquiring an additional 59,659 shares during the last quarter.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
+Fisher Asset Management LLC increased its holdings in iShares California Muni Bond ETF by 14.2% in the 3rd quarter.
+Fisher Asset Management LLC now owns 14,987 shares of the company’s stock valued at $935,000 after acquiring an additional 1,863 shares during the last quarter.
+Summit Wealth & Retirement Planning Inc. increased its holdings in iShares California Muni Bond ETF by 10.5% in the 3rd quarter.
+Summit Wealth & Retirement Planning Inc. now owns 22,195 shares of the company’s stock valued at $1,385,000 after acquiring an additional 2,110 shares during the last quarter.
+Integrated Advisors Network LLC bought a new stake in iShares California Muni Bond ETF in the 3rd quarter valued at $405,000.
+LPL Financial LLC increased its holdings in iShares California Muni Bond ETF by 37.0% in the 3rd quarter.
+LPL Financial LLC now owns 420,209 shares of the company’s stock valued at $26,218,000 after acquiring an additional 113,525 shares during the last quarter.
+Finally, Commonwealth Equity Services LLC increased its holdings in iShares California Muni Bond ETF by 2.5% in the 3rd quarter.
+Commonwealth Equity Services LLC now owns 100,501 shares of the company’s stock valued at $6,270,000 after acquiring an additional 2,492 shares during the last quarter.

 Shares of NYSEARCA CMF opened at $62.88 on Friday.
 The firm’s fifty day moving average is $62.72 and its two-hundred day moving average is $62.45. iShares California Muni Bond ETF has a 52-week low of $53.00 and a 52-week high of $63.23.